 The multisite SVORI evaluation produced numerous reports that provide in-depth information on different aspects and findings of the evaluation.
 Information about specific topics can be found in these reports:

 - “The Impact of Prison Reentry Services on Short-Term Outcomes: Evidence from a Multisite Evaluation” — This article reports results from the NIJ-funded SVORI evaluation were published in Evaluation Review.
 Researchers Pam Lattimore and Christy Visher found that post-release, re-entry programs had modest, short-term positive outcomes across multiple domains, including housing, jobs and substance abuse.
-Offenders reported committing fewer crimes; this effect, however, was not statistically significant.
+Persons convicted of a crime who have completed any court-ordered punishment reported committing fewer crimes; this effect, however, was not statistically significant.

 - "Prisoner Reentry Services: What Worked for SVORI Evaluation Participants?" (pdf, 560 pages) — This report presents results of a secondary analysis of SVORI data.
 The original data were augmented with updates from administrative records for arrests and incarcerations and used to examine the questions of “what works, for whom, and for how long?” in prisoner reentry programs.